ammaarahmad1999/Assembler_Emulator/Readme.md

 **Assembler and Emulator**

 There are 3 subdirectories \
-a) Assembler - Contains all cpp codes for Assembler \
+1. Assembler - Contains all cpp codes for Assembler
-b) Emulator - Contain emu.c file for Emulator \
+2. Emulator - Contain emu.c file for Emulator
-c) Assembly_Codes - Contains asm test files
+3. Assembly_Codes - Contains asm test files

 Along with these, it contain 2 txt files \
-a) instructions.txt - Assembly Language Mnemonic, Opcode and OperandType \
+1. instructions.txt - Assembly Language Mnemonic, Opcode and OperandType
-b) opcode.txt - Assembly Language Mnemonic and Opcode \
+2. opcode.txt - Assembly Language Mnemonic and Opcode

 **Running an Assembler (2 Step process)** \
 **cd Assembler** \